Few-UI/few-custom-element/docs/doc/state-management.md

 - At child component, define `v-on:click="$emit('enlarge-text', 0.1)"`.
 - At parent component, define `v-on:enlarge-text="postFontSize += $event"`.
   - Or if `v-on:enlarge-text="onEnlargeText"`, 0.1 will be 1st param of callback `onEnlargeText`.

+# vuex
+vuex is a copycat of redux and elm, but match with VUE element life cycle.

 # React
 - React follows view = f(model).